Saved Resources (0) Hide

 Board Member

-Monika Parekh is President of the PSquared Charitable Foundation, a family foundation she began with her husband in 2019.
-She also serves on the Board of the Tisch Multiple Sclerosis Research Center, the Presidential Advisory Committee of Vassar College and the Acquisitions Committee at the International Center of Photography.
+Monika Parekh is President of P-Squared Philanthropies, a family foundation she co-founded with her husband in 2019.
+Her philanthropic endeavours are dedicated to advancing neurological research, women’s health and gender equity.
+Recognizing the transformative power of storytelling, she has been an Executive Producer and investor in films that align with the Foundation’s mission.
+In addition to serving on the Boards of WMM and Tisch Multiple Sclerosis Research Center, she’s on the Presidential Advisory Committee of Vassar College and the Collections Committee at the International Center of Photography.
 Monika graduated from Vassar College and holds a master’s degree in physical therapy from Columbia University.
-She worked for several years with disabled children with the NYC Board of Education before leaving the field to start her own family.
-She is a passionate photographer, winemaker and an avid lover of travel, film and all things food related.
-She currently resides in NYC.
+She worked with young children and families with the NYC Board of Education before raising her two sons.
+She is a passionate photographer, winemaker and an avid lover of travel and all things food-related.
+She currently resides in NYC and Miami.

 Close